MENU

 ~The Crow Myojin of Yui

-~Kannon of Gold (Sugi Uri Kannon)
+~Kannon of Gold (Sugiuri Kannon)

-There is a story about the origin of the Kannon image in the Sugiuri district.
-Once upon a time, when the children in the area went to the mountains to cut brush, they found a shiny object in the grass.
-The people of Sugiuria immediately built a shrine where the statue appeared as a guardian deity.
+There is a story about the origin of the Kannon Goddess of Mercy in the Sugiuri district.
+Once upon a time, when the children in the area went to the mountains to cut brush, they saw a shiny object in the grass.
+The people of Sugiuria immediately built a hall where the statue appeared as a guardian deity.
 The temple is now deserted, but at that time there were many worshippers who came from all over the Sakuhira area, as well as from Takasaki and Amaraku counties in Gunma Prefecture, over the Wami Pass to visit the shrine, and it is said that there was always a four-dozen barrels full of coins.
 It is said, however, that after someone stole and pawned the golden Kannon, the number of visitors to the temple disappeared without a trace.
 Although the golden Kannon has been lost, it is still worshipped as the guardian deity of the Sugiuri area.

 ~Hochi Koishiya ……~